DavidOwoniyi/AI-Accessibility-Enhancements-for-the-Disabled/README.md

-# **Accessibility Enhancements for the Disabled**
+# **AI Accessibility Enhancements for the Disabled**

-Developed an innovative project that leverages AI models and machine learning techniques to recognise and convert sign language into text and speech.
-This solution is designed to empower individuals with disabilities, enabling them to communicate seamlessly with anyone.
-This solution includes two key features: a gesture-to-speech program that recognizes and converts sign language into text and speech, and a voice command execution system that allows users to perform various tasks through simple voice commands.
-Together, these tools empower users to communicate and interact seamlessly with the people & world around them.
+This innovative project leverages AI models and machine learning techniques to recognize and convert sign language into text and speech, empowering individuals with disabilities to communicate seamlessly with anyone.
+This solution includes two key features: a gesture-to-speech program that transforms sign language into text and speech, and a voice command execution system that allows users to perform various tasks through simple voice commands.
+Together, these tools enable users to communicate and interact effortlessly with both people and the world around them.

 1. **Hand Gesture Conversion into Text & Speech**: Converts sign language gestures into text and then into speech, using a trained machine learning model.
 It's designed for stationary single-hand gestures only(for now).
 2. **Voice Command Recognition & Execution**: Recognizes voice commands and executes various tasks, making interaction with technology more accessible.